dg1223/git-linux-mac-tips-n-tricks/README.md

 # 3. Push code with a single command

-The usual way to push your code to a remote Git repository is to follow the **git add-commit-push** cycle.
+The usual way to push your code to a remote branch of a Git repository is to follow the **git add-commit-push** cycle.
 But that's three commands.
-You can reduce this repetitive task to two or even a single command.
+You can reduce this task to a single command.

-[ **JUMP below if you 'just want the single command'** ]
+[ **JUMP below if you 'just want the command'** ]

 If you want to bundle add and commit only for more control over the commit command, you can just add this simple alias to your git config file by running this command in the terminal inside your local git repository: